WouterSteen/steenmeijer/_posts/2015-09-18-magento-2-luna.markdown

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "Magento 2 Luna Theme"
 date:   2015-09-18 19:48:08
-categories: jekyll update
+categories: Magento 2
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.